wangziqi2013/wangziqi2013.github.io/_posts/2020-07-26-pageforge.markdown

 version_mgmt:
 ---

+**Lowlight:**

+1. The paper mentions that the OS should check back for traversal termination, but did not mention how or when.
+High frequency polling is definitely not advisable.
+But if the interval is too high, we actually impose a latency overhead of the traversal operation.

+2.

 This paper proposes PageForge, a hardware assisted page deduplication design which reduces cycle wastage and cache pollution.
 Page deduplication has shown its potential in virtualized environments where different virtual machines, though strongly isolated from each other, may use the same OS image and/or load the same shared library, exhibiting suffcient redundancy